anton-k/handle-pattern-servant-app/README.md

 ### Using it with Servant

-In servant, we need to wrap response to Servant.Handler monad.
+In the servant we need to wrap response to Servant.Handler monad.
 The main idea of the approach is to use servant only on top-level Server-method and inside handlers we should work only in terms of the `IO` and interfaces that are passed as arguments to the handlers.